robert2411/config-server/README.md

 ## Release Notes

+### V0.2.0
+#### Features
+ - Added eureka properties

 ### V0.1.0
 #### Features
- - First draft of the config-server, there is only 1 config propertie for now !!
+ - First draft of the config-server, there is only 1 config property for now !!

 ## Release info
-install libxml2 (sudo apt  install libxml2-utils)
 run start-release.sh